lucasm/headly/README.md

 ## Contributing

-You can [become a sponsor](https://github.com/sponsors/lucasm) to help maintain active development, pay app costs and get benefits as early Beta access!
+You can [become a sponsor](https://github.com/sponsors/lucasm) to help maintain active development and get benefits as early Beta access!

 - [Wiki](https://github.com/lucasm/headly/wiki) for app documentation and principles.
 - [Discussions](https://github.com/lucasm/headly/discussions) for general topics by community.
 - [Projects](https://github.com/lucasm/headly/projects/1?fullscreen=true) for development backlog.

-* Note for code contributors: please open a new issue before sending your pull request of bug fixes or features.
+- Code contributors: please open a new issue before sending your pull request of bug fixes or features.

 ## Legal

 Code is MIT licensed.
-News provided by external sources.
-Trademarks belong to their respective owners.
-All rights reserved.
+All rights reserved to external news sources and their trademarks.

 Author: [Lucas Menezes](https://lucasm.dev/?utm_source=headly_repo).